-Welcome to the Code Enforcement Division of Building Services where our mission is to:
+Welcome to the Code Enforcement Services where our mission is to:

 Build community support in our efforts to ensure residential, commercial, and industrial properties are maintained in a safe and healthy condition.

 To File a Code Enforcement Case or Get Code Enforcement Case Status Click here

 The Code Enforcement Division enforces Municipal Code maintenance regulations identified in the of Oakland Municipal Code (OMC Chapter) 8.24, 15.08 and Title 17:

 - Blight (mattresses, trash, debris, furniture, appliances recyclables, hazardous weeds, graffiti; garbage can stored in public view etc.)

 - Building Code (structural, plumbing, electrical, mechanical, etc.) including construction or change of occupancy without permits.